rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 = Theoretical Background

-== Fatigue Damage in Vibration Testing
+== Fatigue damage in vibration testing

 Fatigue damage prediction is essential for designing components that can handle repeated loading over their service life, especially in environments where vibration is a major factor.
-Predicting fatigue life relies heavily on Miner’s law for cumulative damage, Basquin’s Law for stress-life relationships, and the S-N curve for visualising how materials withstand cycles at different stress levels.
+Predicting fatigue life relies heavily on Miner's law for cumulative damage, Basquin's Law for stress-life relationships, and the S–N curve for visualising how materials withstand cycles at different stress levels.

-=== Palmgren-Miner Rule for Fatigue Damage Equivalence
+=== Palmgren-Miner rule for fatigue damage equivalence

 Miner's law, also known as the Palmgren-Miner rule, helps engineers estimate when a material will fail under varying stress cycles by quantifying fatigue damage accumulation.
 According to this rule, each stress cycle consumes a fraction of the total fatigue life, and failure occurs when the sum of these fractions equals one,